 Territory / Ecosystem

-A 1000 m2 plot at a five minute walk from the town center.
-In the middle of the site, there is a self-built country house.
-It was originally in the rural outskirts of town.
+A very big hidden plot at a five minute walk from the centre of Reus.
+In the middle of the site, a self-built country house.
+In the beginning, it was in the rural outskirts of town.
 Some worker´s retreat to spend weekends, summers, and grow vegetables.
 Since then, it has been surrounded by all sorts of suburban and urban constructions.
 It still keeps its quiet, peasant atmosphere.

-The existing house is a mas that the late grandfather bought many years ago.
-He spent his life taking care of it.
-The father, using his skills as a watchmaker, patiently assembled additions, welding, screwing and growing all kinds of rooms, huts, shacks, sheds, porches, fig trees, clocks, strange plants and shades.
-An outdoors abode, a second house around the former one-floor self-built construction.
+The JEC´s late parents bought this mas many years ago.
+They spent the second part of their life taking care of it.
+The father, using his skills as a watchmaker, patiently assembled additions, welding, screwing and growing all kinds of rooms, huts, shacks, sheds, porches, fig trees, clocks, strange plants and shades: An outdoors abode, a second house around the former one-floor self-built construction.

 A year after the father’s passing, the son, his wife and daughter -the JECs- decided to move back in.
 Their only initial wish was that they wanted to live on a ground floor.
-The plot is big enough for a single-storey house, so they don't have to go up and down the stairs when they get old.
-The old house has two floors and a flat roof -a terrat- on top, and an underground cellar.
+The site is big enough for a single-storey house, so they don't have to go up and down the stairs when they get old.
+The existing mas has two floors, a flat roof -a terrat- on top, and an underground cellar.

-The JEC's first question was whether it was better to keep the existing mas or to demolish it and build a new structure instead?
+The JECs first question was whether it was better to keep the mas, or to demolish it and build a brand new structure instead?

 Architecture: David Tapias, project director; Ricard Pau, project collaborator.

 As usual, the main building materials were for free -but not endless.
 Air, sunlight, breezes, weathers, neighbours, a garden planted by ancestors, everything that is almost not there, everything that has just vanished.
 The place was so full of objects -watches, tools, radios, walking canes-, that we ended up taking more weight than adding, sharing our plans with the smell of ghosts.